makarworld/litewax/docs/source/contract_usage_examples.rst

+.. _contract_usage_examples:

 =======================
 Contract usage examples
 =======================

 All transaction in EOS-based blockchain are executed by smart contracts.
-`litewax` have abigen for generate .py files from contract abi which will got from node.
+:ref:`litewax` have :ref:`litewax.abigen` for generate .py files from contract abi which will got from node.

 For example, we can generate `eosio_token.py` contract: